Where beach days blend into unforgettable nights.

 Keep Your Top On

-Although Brazilian swimwear is famously minimal, topless sunbathing is illegal.
-As a result, it can lead to an awkward talk with beach security or police.
+Although Brazilian swimwear tends to be minimal, topless sunbathing is illegal.
+You may see tiny bikinis everywhere, but going topless is different and can bring unwanted attention from beach security or police.
 Small bikini?
 Yes.
 No top?
 No.

 Zero Judgment